-Services Provided by the ILC
+Services Provided by TVO-ILC

-The ILC provides course material, instructional services, evaluation and testing.

-All ILC courses have a final test.
-The ILC will make arrangements for a test supervisor to supervise the final test.
+TVO-ILC provides course material, instructional services, evaluation and testing.
+All courses have a final test.
+TVO-ILC will make arrangements for a test supervisor to supervise the final test.

-A Certificate of Course Completion listing the final course mark is mailed to the student's school once the student has successfully completed the final test.
+A Certificate of Course Completion listing the final course mark is mailed to St-Laurent Academy once the student has successfully completed the final test, which will result in St-Laurent Academy granting the credit if a grade of 50% of over is achieved.

-School facilitators are also given online access to their students' ILC course records.
+School facilitators are given online access to their students' ILC course records.

-Who Can Enroll in the ILC Day School Program
+Who Can Enroll in a TVO-ILC Course

-Inspected private schools may also enroll their students in ILC courses if the principal has signed a "Day School Agreement" with the ILC.
+Inspected private schools may enroll their students in TVO-ILC courses if the principal has signed a "Day School Agreement" with TVO-ILC, which St-Laurent Academy has done.

-Students under 18 can take a course under the Day School Program, as long as they are registered at a publicly funded school or an inspected private school that has "Day School Agreement" with the ILC.
+Students under 18 can take a course under the Day School Program, as long as they are registered at a publicly funded school or an inspected private school that has "Day School Agreement" with TVO-ILC.

-There are many reasons students may want or need to take an ILC course while they are still enrolled in day school; however, it is up to each individual school and school board to decide whether or not to accept a request for ILC course enrollment.
+There are many reasons students may want or need to take a course through TVO-ILC while they are still enrolled in day school; however, it is up to each individual school and school board to decide whether or not to accept a request for TVO-ILC course enrollment.